Corbett v Corbett: Legal case

-Some of the expert witnesses also included: 5.
-Hormonal factors or secondary sexual characteristics.
+Some of the expert witnesses also included hormonal factors or secondary sexual characteristics.

 The judge noted that the medical criteria did not necessarily decide the legal basis of sex determination, but that they were "of course, relevant".
-John Randell, the man who set up the first transsexual/transgender clinic at Charing Cross Hospital, stated that Ashley was 'properly classified as a male homosexual transsexualist', while other witnesses preferred the description 'castrated male'.
+John Randell, who had set up the first transgender clinic at Charing Cross Hospital, claimed that Ashley was "properly classified as a male homosexual transsexualist", while other witnesses preferred the description "castrated male".

-The judge held that for the purposes of marriage, sex was to be legally defined by only the first three factors listed above, which he called 'biological' – namely chromosomal, gonadal and genital.
-Any 'operative intervention' was to be ignored, as were any 'psychological factors' (in this case identified with 'transsexualism').
+The judge held that for the purposes of marriage, sex was to be legally defined by only the first three factors listed above, which he called "biological" – namely chromosomal, gonadal and genital.
+Any "operative intervention" was to be ignored, as were any "psychological factors" (in this case identified with "transsexualism").
 He explained:

 After hearing the medical evidence, the judge held that Ashley was not a woman for the purposes of marriage but a biological male, and had been so since birth.
 On that basis, as "marriage is and always has been recognised as the union of man and woman", the marriage was held to be void ab initio.

 The court was careful to limit the scope of the judgment to the determination of legal sex for the purpose of marriage.
-It was not, the judge said, his purpose to determine 'legal sex' for other purposes; indeed Ashley had already been accepted as a woman for the purposes of her National Insurance contributions.
+It was not, the judge said, his purpose to determine "legal sex" for other purposes; indeed, Ashley had already been accepted as a woman for the purposes of her National Insurance contributions.